delorum/pontifex/README.md

 Fully covered with [Tests](https://github.com/delorum/pontifex/blob/master/src/test/scala/pontifex/PontifexTest.scala).
 Test Data was taken also from Bruce Schneier's [Site](https://www.schneier.com/wp-content/uploads/2015/12/sol-test.txt), so you can be sure, the implementation is correct.

 # How to build and run
-Java and Maven are needed.
+Java, Maven and Git are needed.
 ```
 git clone git@github.com:delorum/pontifex.git
 cd pontifex